Skip to main content

 When setting up NautilusTrader to work with Polymarket, it’s crucial to properly configure the necessary parameters, particularly the private key.

-• private_key: This is the private key for your external EOA wallet (not the Polymarket wallet accessed through their GUI).
-This private key allows the system to sign and send transactions on behalf of the external account interacting with Polymarket.
+• private_key: The private key for your wallet used to sign orders.
+The interpretation depends on your signature_type configuration.
 If not explicitly provided in the configuration, it will automatically source the POLYMARKET_PK environment variable.

-• funder: This refers to the USDC.e wallet address used for funding trades.
+• funder: The USDC.e wallet address used for funding trades.
 If not provided, will source the POLYMARKET_FUNDER environment variable.

 • API credentials: You will need to provide the following API credentials to interact with the Polymarket CLOB: